Prospective Multicenter Imaging Study for Evaluation of Chest Pain - PROMISE

 Among low- to intermediate-risk patients with chest pain, anatomical testing with coronary CTA was not superior to functional testing.
 However, coronary CTA resulted in similar adverse events compared with functional testing and thus represents an acceptable mode of evaluation of these patients.
 The prognostic information for a CTA appears to vary according to gender.

 Anatomical testing was associated with an increased frequency of cardiac catheterization; however, it was associated with a lower frequency of invasive catheterization showing nonobstructive coronary disease.
 Anatomical testing was also associated with increased radiation exposure and a nonsignificant increase in total costs.
 Since CTA is able to detect nonobstructive coronary artery disease, the discriminatory ability of CTA in predicting events is better than functional testing.
+In other words, coronary artery calcium was more sensitive for predicting adverse events, while functional testing was more specific.

 Hoffmann U, Ferencik M, Udelson JE, et al. Prognostic value of noninvasive cardiovascular testing in patients with stable chest pain: insights from the PROMISE trial.
 Circulation 2017;Apr 7:[Epub ahead of print].